Jonathon55/nhl-challenge/README.md

 ## Feature 3: Can Query Database for Game data
 - `npm start monitor-nhl:game {GameID}`
 - This will return a box score to the CLI for this particular game
+- If no game data exists you can use Feature 4

+## Feature 4: Injest The whole seasons worth of data
+- `npm start ingest-season-data {seasonID}`
+- This season's season ID is 20222023

 ## Stretch Features